k-vikingsson/WSTA_proj/report.md

 ### 2. Type classification

 As more answer types are brought into the system, the basic rule based classification is no longer sufficient.
-Therefore, we
+Therefore, a Multinomial Naive Bayes classifier was trained to help determining what answer type a question is asking for.

 ### 3. POS tagging in answer extraction